 Refugees from Ukraine have unhindered access to the asylum procedure, as well as a variety of alternative statuses such as different forms of temporary residency.
-According to the Serbian Commissariat for refugees, from 24 February 2022 until 24 February 2023, around 148,000 Ukrainian citizens were recorded entering Serbia, while around 26,000 were granted some form of temporary residency.48 Data from 2023 indicate that around 58,000 refugees from Ukraine reported some type of residency and that around 8,000 resides on the private address.49
+According to the Serbian Commissariat for refugees, from 24 February 2022 until 24 February 2023, around 148,000 Ukrainian citizens were recorded entering Serbia, while around 26,000 were granted some form of temporary residency.53 Data from 2023 indicate that around 58,000 refugees from Ukraine reported some type of residency and that around 8,000 resides on the private address.54 There was no such data published for 2024.